 Not only are vulnerabilities more frequent, but APWG’s Q4 report showed that phishing attacks have tripled compared to early 2020.
 Threats can come from a variety of directions, making defense a difficult task when only using a single strategy.
-Cybersecurity solutions can go a long way to help, but there are also several things a user can do to help counter these hazards.
+There are several things a user can do to help counter these hazards.

 Whether it’s an unexpected email, an internet pop-up, or a random link in chat, be careful clicking anything out of the ordinary.
 Some links may lead you to rogue downloads.
 Others may copy real websites and prompt you for your login details to steal them.